josephManzambi/dam-ga/README.md

 Detection workflow (scheduled + manual)
 - Uses OIDC to assume per-account roles supplied as input.
-- Produces JSON reports as artifacts.
+- Produces per-account full reports and summaries; aggregate job combines into `all-detect.json`, `all-summaries.json`, and `aggregate-summary.json` with consolidated severity counts.
-- Non-destructive and safe to run daily.
+- Pipeline fails automatically on drift (can be extended later with an allow-drift toggle).
 Key points:
 - permissions: id-token: write to enable OIDC.
 - Parse a comma-separated list of role ARNs; iterate per region.